 The importance of small talk

 Many of us have grown to dread small talk and even avoid it at all costs.
-Talking about the weather with a stranger can be slightly awkward – but have you ever thought about where this small talk could lead?
-Take a look at the following benefits of small talk:
+Talking about the weather with a stranger can be slightly awkward, let’s be honest – but have you ever thought about where this small talk could lead?
+Take a look at these benefits of small talk:

 It can help you make a good first impression